 The 1084S is a version of the 1084 with stereo speakers.
 Over time the 1084 got harder to find, but it’s unclear whether Commodore sold the two side by side or intended to phase out the 1084 in favor of the 1084S.
 The only difference between them is the 1084S had two speakers, and therefore, two speaker inputs, to accommodate the Amiga’s stereo sound.
 This makes a 1084S a better match for an Amiga than any earlier Commodore monitor.

-The extra speaker just added unnecessary cost for owners of 64s and 128s, which didn’t have stereo sound, and for Commodore PCs, which didn’t have sound outputs at all.
+The extra speaker just added unnecessary cost for owners of 64s and 128s, which didn’t have stereo sound except for the couple thousand units that ended up with a stereo SID mod, and for Commodore PCs, which didn’t have sound outputs at all.

 Both Philips and Daewoo manufactured 1084S monitors for Commodore.
 There are variants of each style, in both mono and stereo varieties.
 Near the very end of Commodore, it appears Commodore was also sourcing 1084s from Likom, using tubes from both Philips and Hitachi.

 RGB cables for the 1084 tend to be in short supply.
 Here are the pinouts if you need to make your own.